Daniele Guglielmo Gatti

-Daniele Guglielmo Gatti (born 6 November 1987) is an Italian chess composer.
+Daniele Guglielmo Gatti (born 6 November 1987) is an Italian chess problems and chess studies composer.

 Biography

 He began composing chess problems in 2015, initially focusing on selfmates and then exploring other genres, including endgame studies.
 In early 2025, he published an endgame study that achieved a complete Babson task (4/4) in a legal and economic setting.
 This has been considered one of the most difficult unsolved challenges in chess composition since its original formulation by American chess composer Joseph Ney Babson in 1884.

-In 2025, Gatti also publicly disclosed his diagnosys of Asperger's Syndrome and intellectual giftedness, explaining how these conditions have influenced his work in the field of chess composition, expecially through hyperfocus and pattern recognition.
+In 2025, Gatti also publicly disclosed his diagnosys of Asperger's Syndrome and intellectual giftedness, explaining how these conditions have influenced his work in the field of chess composition, especially through hyperfocus and pattern recognition.

 Gatti is a registered nurse and lives on the Southern Dolomites.

 Development of the Babson study

 In the past, building a correct chess problem showing the task in a sound and legal setting was considered extremely difficult or even impossible, although some composers in the end succeeded (but none of them achieved the theme in a perfect form, without duals in mainlines and also in sidelines).
 However, the feasibility of the task in form of a classic endgame study was still completely unknown.

 Gatti's study was developed from a scheme created by Israeli-American International FIDE Master for chess composition Gady Costeff, which showed a complete Babson task theme in an endgame study setting, but in an illegal position and with presence of promoted pieces (three white Knights on the board).
 The scheme had originally been created in 2011, and Costeff spent over a decade, working in secret, attempting to construct a legal version.
 In his 2024 article on EG, he acknowledged the illegality of the position but chose to publish it as a demonstration, inviting other composers to explore possible improvements.
 Costeff declaration was: "The position is unreachable by a single capture.
 For example, if Ph2 could start on g3, the position would be reachable.
 I composed this [setting] in 2011 and tried for a decade to make it legal.
 The pleasure of 45 years of research and learning is far more dear to me than any publication honours.
 I do not care at all if the study is left out of the award for being illegal.
 I do think it is interesting and readers would be interested in how a Babson may look."

 After having seen Costeff's scheme, Gatti began working independently on the same theme and, after approximately 45 days, published a sound Babson task in EG n.
 239 (January 2025).
 The study was dedicated to Gady Costeff, who was acknowledged as a source of inspiration and a pioneer of the research in the field.